Notify me

 I created our logo in Inkscape (which is free open-source software) . . . for those new to graphic design, a logo should always be defined in a vector format, so that it can be scaled to any size without losing any degree of quality.

-I decided to trademark the logo as just the shape (registering a separate trademark for the business name), without any color, so I could use it in any color as needed . . .
-I knew I wanted to be able to use it in either black or white, to make it easy to overlay on various colored backgrounds, and, at the time of writing this article, I’ve not used it in any other colors, although I have added a subtle drop-shadow for some uses, especially where it might be seen at a relatively large size:
+I decided to trademark the logo as just the shape (registering a separate trademark for the business name), without any colour, so I could use it in any colour as needed . . .
+I knew I wanted to be able to use it in either black or white, to make it easy to overlay on various coloured backgrounds, and, at the time of writing this article, I’ve not used it in any other colours, although I have added a subtle drop-shadow for some uses, especially where it might be seen at a relatively large size:

 If you find our watches interesting . . .